snoyberg/posa-chapter/warp.md

 3. Avoiding locks
 4. Using proper data structures

+(FIXME: "these mostly apply to servers not in haskell too")

 ### Issuing as few system calls as possible

 If a system call is issued,